 Due to the widespread use of RIDTs—and their current lack of accuracy—we strongly support the FDA’s proposed order to up-classify the devices from class I to class II with special controls.
 More stringent requirements for influenza diagnostic devices would assist health care professionals in accurately diagnosing patients, and help public health officials better respond to influenza outbreaks.
 Because flu viruses can make people severely ill or lead to death, RIDTs must be as accurate as possible, and up-classification with specific special controls is urgently needed to protect patients and the public health.

 American Medical Women’s Association

-Connecticut Center For Patient Safety
+Connecticut Center for Patient Safety

-National Research Center for Women & Families
+National Organization for Women

 National Women’s Health Network

 The Patient, Consumer, and Public Health Coalition can be reached through Paul Brown at (202) 223-4000 or email@example.com